-This category of firms takes on collecting data from various sources within a company to draw up generic reports for management or compliance purposes.
+This category of regtech firms collects personal data from various sources within a company to draw up generic reports for asset management or compliance purposes.
 They’re mainly powered by big data analytics, cloud, and real-time reporting.
-Among the maturest regtech regulatory reporting companies are Vermeg, BearingPoint, CME Group, Sensiple, and others.
+Among the maturest regulatory reporting top regtech services companies are Vermeg, BearingPoint, CME Group, Sensiple, and others.

 #2 Risk analysis and management